amitk161/iChat/README.md

 # iChat

-**iChat is an Android based chattinh application which allows you to chat with anyone around the world.**
+**iChat is an Android based chatting application which allows you to chat with anyone around the world.**

 **The application internally uses Google Firebase to authenticate into the app, realtime database management, provide storage for photos, etc.
 The firebase database acts as a realtime database and provides a backend service to the app by storing the login details, messages, photos, etc.**